fantasymarket/fantasymarket-api/README.md

 # Introduction

 We are creating a working stock market simulation, where the user can invest in-game currency in a simulated market completely separated from the real world.
 By providing custom events that pop up randomly and alter the course of our stocks, coupled with a market that never sleeps, we are presenting a fun and fast-paced introduction into the stock market.
+This is the repository for the backend, the corresponding frontend can be found [here](https://github.com/fantasymarket/fantasymarket-app).

 ## Structure